sebastiantoh/tp/docs/UserGuide.md

 ### Contacts

 #### Adding a contact: `contact add`
+Adds a contact to StonksBook.

+Format: `contact add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]… [r/REMARK]…​`

+:bulb: Tip: A contact can have any number of tags (including 0)

+Examples:
+* `contact add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `contact add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal r/blacklisted`

 #### Editing a contact: `contact edit`
+Edits an existing contact in StonksBook.

+Format: `contact edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]… [r/REMARK]…​`

+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
+The index must be a positive integer 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
+* When editing remarks, the previous remarks will also be removed/overwritten, similar to tags
+* You can remove all the contact’s tags/remarks by typing `t/` or  `r/` respectively without specifying any tags/remarks after it.

+Examples:
+* `contact edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st contact to be 91234567 and johndoe@example.com respectively.
+* `contact edit 2 n/Betsy Crower t/` edits the name of the 2nd contact to be Betsy Crower and clears all existing tags.

 #### Listing all contacts: `contact list`
+Shows a list of all contacts in StonksBook.

+Format:`contact list`

 #### Locating contacts by name: `contact find`
 * Finds contacts whose names contain any of the given keywords.